adrien-ben/vulkan-tutorial-odin/readme.md

 Clean up the code, refactor to avoid passing to many things around all the time, make to code more "Odin-like" by applying idioms from the language.

+## More

+Starting here the following commits are not related to the original tutorial.

+### Extra.3: Dynamic rendering

+Enable [VK_KHR_dynamic_rendering][6] which lets us render without creating a render pass and framebuffers for the swapchain images.
+Since we don't have a render pass handling image layout transition we need to do it manually.
+In this champter we:

+- Check if the extension and its dependencies are supported
+- Enable the extensions and dynamic rendering feature
+- Update graphics pipeline creation with `VkPipelineRenderingCreateInfo`
+- Update rendering commands recording by using `VkCmdBeginRenderingKHR` and `VkCmdEndRenderingKHR`
+- Transition image layout for attachments before and after rendering commands
+- Remove render pass code and swapchain framebuffer creation
+- Some refactoring related to image layout transition

 [0]: https://vulkan-tutorial.com/